bionlproc/Raredis/README.md

 ### 2. Model Download

 1. The link to the pre-trained BioGPT and BioGPT large is provided on the original GitHub repo [here](https://github.com/microsoft/BioGPT).
-We observed that sometimes the URL doesn't work so alternatively you can use [this link to download BioGPT medium](https://drive.google.com/file/d/1niani8rR_Wgtu-62I0OXDPFW1izW_ZCw/view?usp=drive_link)(4GB) or [this link to download BioGPT large](https://drive.google.com/file/d/16r614gaXllWq9zJvK437zoHs9yMpztNl/view?usp=drive_link)(18GB) from our google drive.
+We observed that sometimes the URL doesn't work so alternatively you can use [this link to download BioGPT medium](https://drive.google.com/file/d/1niani8rR_Wgtu-62I0OXDPFW1izW_ZCw/view?usp=drive_link)(4GB) or [this link to download BioGPT large](https://drive.google.com/file/d/16r614gaXllWq9zJvK437zoHs9yMpztNl/view?usp=drive_link)(18GB) from our google drive and save in your local/gdrive.
 ```
 os.chdir("/content/BioGPT/")
 os.mkdir("checkpoints")